nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 	  1. Stimulating a corrupted/missing data file
 		  1. Close the application if it's running.
-		  2. Navigate to the file containing the data of the AddressBook which is located in `/data/addressbook.json`
+		  2. Navigate to the file containing the data of the InsureBook which is located in `/data/addressbook.json`
 		  3. Delete or rename this json file and this will corrupt it
 		  4. Exit and relaunch the application

-			  Expected: The application should detect that the data file is missing and the whole addressbook would be empty, and the commands will still be working in the empty AddressBook without any crashes.
+			  Expected: The application should detect that the data file is missing and the whole InsureBook would be empty, and the commands will still be working in the empty InsureBook without any crashes.
 This ensures that the application can still be used even if the data file gets deleted.